Coming soon! Our webinar just ended. Check back soon to watch the video.

 Chris Churilo: 00:41:05.736 Yeah.
 We can see it.
 Yeah.
 We can see it, for sure.

 Pankaj Bhagra: 00:41:10.758 Okay.
 Excellent.
 So now, as you can see that, we have talked about the data ingestion, the data brokerage.
 We talked about the streaming analytics, the pipelines, and the connectors which are getting pushed from the cloud.
 And then the entire data is, basically, stored into the time series database locally, which can be locally visualized or can be — the actions or insights can be driven outside even to the machine control.
-Now, this is the area where we’re using the TICK stack heavily.
+Now, this is the area where we’re using the TICK Stack heavily.
 So this is the InfluxDB.
 This is the Kapacitor.
 This is the Grafana.
-And the rest of the things are, basically, managed from the fogSM to push and manage the TICK stack on each of these nodes which are distributed across factories, across deals, and all of them managed from the central entity called fogSM.
-So that would give you a high-level composition how and where the TICK stack is.
-We run the TICK stack on the cloud.
-We run TICK stack on each edge and replicate this across the clusters, across the deals.
+And the rest of the things are, basically, managed from the fogSM to push and manage the TICK Stack on each of these nodes which are distributed across factories, across [inaudible], and all of them managed from the central entity called fogSM.
+So that would give you a high-level composition how and where the TICK Stack is.
+We run the TICK Stack on the cloud.
+We run TICK Stack on each edge and replicate this across the clusters, across the [inaudible].

 Pankaj Bhagra: 00:43:26.596 You can push your model either at the plant level, at the aggregated level, or you can push it all the way to the least level of your model where you would like to run it.
 And using the data pipelines, and we will show you what the data pipelines looks like, and what they’re composed of.
 It’s primarily Kapacitor functions with added user-defined functions.
 So you, basically, start producing a stream data, and you say that like, hey, what you would like to do with it.
 You would like to clean the data.
 You would like to run from the data.
 And you would like to analyze and predict something out of.
 But all of this is running in a distributed fashion, and in a fashion in which you’re managing and looking at the results from a central entity called fogSM.
 And this drives the insights, and it’s all stitched together as a single platform.
 If time permits, we would like to show you this in a demo also.